lattic/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 Other important configurable settings (some mandatory, some optional):
 <ul>
   <s><li>WiFi channel - it must be the same for ESPnow communication and gateway to AP (router) communication - gateway and sensor devices</s> - NOT IN USE ANYMORE
-  <li>SSID - gateway and sensor devices - NEEDED TO PERFORM OTA ONLY
+  <li>SSID - gateway and sensor devices (NEEDED ONLY TO PERFORM OTA  on sensor device)
-  <li>password - gateway and sensor devices - NEEDED TO PERFORM OTA ONLY
+  <li>password - gateway and sensor devices (NEEDED ONLY TO PERFORM OTA on sensor device)
-  <li>MQTT server IP - gateway device - GATEWAY ONLY
+  <li>MQTT server IP - gateway device
-  <li>MQTT username - gateway device - GATEWAY ONLY
+  <li>MQTT username - gateway device
-  <li>MQTT password - gateway device - GATEWAY ONLY
+  <li>MQTT password - gateway device
 </ul>

   <b> UPDATE: </b>